kelsey/vimulacrum/README.md

 - To preview, `:Mw`
 - Note - Mac only

+### [vim-markdown]
+- this fixes the strange underscore emphasis issue for syntax highlighting
+- this allows vim to autodetect .md files as markdown

 ### [ZoomWin]
 Zoom in on a particular viewport
 - To invoke, `<leader> z`